 Kathleen recently retired as an Elementary Principal in the Mattituck-Cutchogue School District.
 During her seven years as principal, she worked with a variety of non profit organizations involving children and families on the North Fork.
 Prior to the Mattituck-Cutchogue School District, she served as an elementary assistant principal in the Bay Shore School District and an elementary teacher in the Connetquot Central School District.
 Prior to her education career, she worked for Cornell University School of Industrial and Labor Relations and the Long Island Rail Road, both in the areas of human resources and labor relations.
 Kathleen earned her Doctorate in Educational Leadership from St. John’s University, along with a Masters in Labor and Industrial Relations from New York Institute of Technology and a Bachelor of Arts from Hofstra University.
 Born and raised in Sayville, Kathleen has lived in Bayport for 36 years with her husband, Ronald Jr. and son, Ronald III.
 Email Kathlee

 Danielle graduated Pace University and immediately started her career in Financial Planning at The Hearst Corporation.
 After 7 years and identifying a strength in networking, she transitioned into the world of recruiting.
 Leveraging her financial experience into contract recruiting positions at the likes of investment banks such as Morgan Stanley, Danielle ending up at staffing powerhouse Robert Half International’s Accountemps division.
 After leaving the business world to start a family, Danielle combined her networking skills with a passion for promoting – this time for charity.
 Her then 3-year old son was diagnosed with Cystic Fibrosis, a life-threatening genetic disease with no cure.
 To this day she, along with her husband, family and friends, tirelessly raise money to find a cure for CF. She also puts her skills to work for other causes within Garden City such as the Children’s Medical Fund, the PTA and the Chamber of Commerce.
-Born and raised in Brooklyn, NY Danielle currently lives in Garden City, NY with her husband Matt and her two sons, Jake and Max.
+Born and raised in Brooklyn, NY Danielle currently lives in Florida with her husband Matt.
 Email Danielle

 Born and raised in the Bayport-Blue Point area, Mark Massa had always been involved with the Fire Department.
 He spent 10 years volunteering at the Blue Point Fire Department, where he met and befriended John.
 Upon deciding to join the FDNY, John played a very important role in Mark’s life.
 John was a role model and inspiration as he began his career.
 Mark has been a part of the FDNY for the past 13 years and currently works as a Hazmat Tech at Engine 274 in Flushing, Queens.
 Mark currently resides in his hometown of Bayport, New York.
 He is raising his two sons, Luke and Cole with his wife, Kim.
 Email Mark